-The Hong Kong Court of Appeal reversed a Hong Kong lower court refusal to enforce on public policy grounds, and enforced the award stating that "whether that [conduct] would give rise to an apprehension of apparent bias, may depend also on understanding of how mediation is normally conducted in the place where it was conducted."
-The court gave weight to the decision of the mainland China court which had refused to set aside the award.
-Thus the Hong Kong appellate court deferred to what would be acceptable where the award was issued and did not look to its own public policy in determining enforcement.
+In the enforcement of the award in Hong Kong, the Hong Kong Court of Appeals reversed the Hong Kong lower court's refusal to enforce the award on public policy grounds, and enforced the award.
+In doing so the Hong Kong Court of Appeals stated that "whether that [conduct] would give rise to an apprehension of apparent bias, may depend also on understanding of how mediation is normally conducted in the place where it was The court gave weight to the decision of the mainland China court which had refused to set aside the award.
+Thus, the Hong Kong appellate court deferred to what would be acceptable where the award was issued and did not look to its own public policy in determining enforcement.